Otter Lake, Michigan

 Otter Lake is a village in the U.S. state of Michigan.
-Approximately half of the village lies in Marathon Township in Lapeer County and half in Forest Township in Genesee County.
-The population was 389 at the 2010 census.
-The village is named after the nearby body of water which had numerous otters.
+The village is split between Marathon Township in Lapeer County to the east and Forest Township in Genesee County to the west.
+The population was 426 at the 2020 census.

 History

 Otter Lake was first settled in 1838 by Andrew McArthur.
-The Otter Lake post office opened on February 12, 1873 with postmaster John M. McDonald.
+The Otter Lake post office opened on February 12, 1873, with postmaster John M. McDonald.
 In 1874, Page & Benson pine lumber company platted the community.
 That same year, the Pere Marquette Railroad came through.
+The village was named after the nearby body of water which had numerous otters.
 The Village of Otter Lake was incorporated in 1883.